Blog

 Believe it or not, many homeowners aren’t even aware that they can finance roofing work.
 Mention that your company offers financing options, especially to prospects who seem on the fence with their decision.

-Many roofing projects will give homeowners a sticker shock right off the bat because, let’s face it, many roofing projects are expensive.
-However, it can be beneficial to calm that shock by showing the homeowner some monthly payment figures instead of the whole lump sum.
+Many roofing projects give homeowners a sticker shock right off the bat because, let’s face it, many are expensive.
+However, it can be beneficial to ease that shock by showing the homeowner the monthly payment figures instead of the lump sum.

 The average homeowner is not a roofing expert.
-Most people don’t know what options are available to them in terms of roofing materials.
+Most people don’t know what roofing materials are available to them.

 They may opt not to hire a company because the salesman did not present them with any choices they liked.
 In most cases, the salesman doesn’t show everything he has in his arsenal.